 Plastics and building materials

 In one large-scale application, melamine is combined with formaldehyde and other agents to produce melamine resins.
 Such resins are characteristically durable thermosetting plastic used in high-pressure decorative laminates such as Wilsonart, melamine dinnerware, laminate flooring, and dry erase boards.[9]
-Melamine cookware is not microwave-safe,[10] to identify melamine it is "slightly heavier and noticeably thicker than its plastic counterparts."[11]
+Melamine cookware is not microwave-safe,[10] and can be identified from the fact it is "slightly heavier and noticeably thicker than its plastic counterparts."[11]

 Melamine is one of the major components in Pigment Yellow 150, a colorant in inks and plastics.